Beauty contest: China make-up brands rein in South Korea rivals

 Amorepacific said it was working with experts in seven Chinese cities to study local skin characteristics and develop products for the local market.

 “It is not that we are not worried about Chinese competition,” Rho Jee-hye, an Amorepacific senior vice president told Reuters.
-“As there is Estee Lauder in the United States, L‘Oreal in France and Amorepacific in Korea, an innovative Chinese company could emerge.”
-(Reporting by Hyunjoo Jin in SEOUL and Adam Jourdan in SHANGHAI; Additional reporting by Joyce Lee in SEOUL, Editing by Soyoung Kim and Lincoln Feast)
+“As there is Estee Lauder (EL.N) in the United States, L‘Oreal in France and Amorepacific in Korea, an innovative Chinese company could emerge.”

+Reporting by Hyunjoo Jin in SEOUL and Adam Jourdan in SHANGHAI; Additional reporting by Joyce Lee in SEOUL, Editing by Soyoung Kim and Lincoln Feast